 Belur was once the capital of the Hoysala Dynasty during the 11th century and was known as Velapura or Velur.

 How do I get from Belur to Mangalore?

 Belur is around 154 km from Mangalore and there is no direct connectivity available between these two.
-One of the best ways of traveling from Belur to Mangalore is to hire a taxi from Belur to Sakleshpur and then board Karwar Express from Sakleshpur to Mangalore.
+One of the best ways of travelling from Belur to Mangalore is to hire a taxi from Belur to Sakleshpur and then board Karwar Express from Sakleshpur to Mangalore.